Due to the rapidly changing picture of Covid, the information on this page will be regulary updated as guidelines change.

-Q: Why do I have to isolate?
+Q: Why do I have to stay at home?
 I feel fine otherwise!

-A: Isolation is the ONLY way to stop the spread, and avoid infecting others – some of whom may not be fortunate to be able to clear the virus themselves.
-You MUST isolate if you have any symptoms of possible Covid-19, and you must not wait for a test before doing so.
+A: Staying at home is the ONLY way to stop the spread, and avoid infecting others – some of whom may not be fortunate to be able to clear the virus themselves.

 Q: Is there a cure for Coronavirus?

-A: At present, there is no cure for the virus, nor is there a vaccine.
+A: At present, there is no cure for the virus.
 Treatment is supportive until you clear the virus.
 Antibiotics don’t treat viruses.
 The annual flu vaccine does not protect you from coronavirus.
 If you are in a risk group, you may need your oxygen levels monitoring, and may qualify for specialist treatment or trials (above).